vague2k/huez.nvim/README.md

   file_path = vim.fs.normalize(vim.fn.stdpath("config")) .. "/.nvim.huez.lua",
   -- the fallback theme in case Huez fails or bugs out for some reason fallback = "default",
-  -- a list of ugly theme that come with neovim that you probably don't want to choose from in the picker omit = {
+  -- a list of ugly themes that come with neovim that you probably don't want to choose from in the picker omit = {
     "default",
     "desert",